maitrux/ev-charging-optimizer/README.md

 | `solar`      | number | Available solar energy in kWh   |
 | `confidence` | number | Plug-in probability from 0 to 1 |

-Both files are validated on load: required fields, numeric ranges, chronological unique timestamps, and (for the CLI/UI) target time within the forecast window.
+Both files are validated on load: required fields, numeric ranges, chronological unique timestamps, and target time within the forecast window.

 ## How is the program tested